dannywillems/dannywillems.github.io/index.md

       and guide the optimization of each primitives.
       The library also features a highly performant set of primitives for hashing (Poseidon and Anemoi) and signing.
+      My contribution are sporadic, e.g. when a new primitive has to be implemented or when peer-coding with the cryptography team at Nomadic Labs.
     </p>
     <div class="publication-links">
       <a class="publication-link" href="https://gitlab.com/nomadic-labs/cryptography/privacy-team/-/tree/master/plompiler">